Well, Hello My Beautiful #RedCarpetCurlsRoyalty,

 Will The Curly Girl Method Work on Straight Hair?

-Yes and No. Depending on your expectation.
+Yes and No. Depending on your expectations.

 If you were born with straight hair, the method cannot make you develop a texture you never had.
 All the method will do is heal any damage and keep hair healthy moving forward.